bijington/Maui/.github/PULL_REQUEST_TEMPLATE.md

 <!--
  Hello, and thanks for your interest in contributing to the .NET MAUI Toolkit!

- Please choose an option from below.
-Once you have chosen please simply delete the option you do not wish to keep marked.
+ Please take you time to choose an option from below.
+ Once you have chosen please simply delete the option you do not wish to keep.
+These are marked with a START and END comment.
  -->

  <!-- BUG FIX - START -->